-In the early days, our refrigerator often leaked across the hardwood floor.
+In the early days of my singlehood, our refrigerator often leaked across the hardwood floor.
 According to several technicians, it was irreparable, so I moved it into the garage, letting its streams flow freely across concrete.

 At that time, I was teaching English at a small Christian school.
 The benefits were amazing.
 I got to bring my three oldest children to work where they received a free private education.
-The salary was not quite as amazing and there were no other benefits, except for working in a very supportive environment where people took care of each other.
+The salary was not quite as amazing and there were no other benefits, except for working in a very supportive environment where everyone took care of each other.

 Once a year we had Parents’ Night at school.
 Not long after the refrigerator took up residence in the garage, I talked to a man who owned an appliance store.